LLNL/RAJA/docs/sphinx/user_guide/tutorial/offset-layout-5pt-stencil.rst

 Key RAJA features shown in the following example:

-  * ``RAJA::Kernel`` loop execution template and execution policies
+  * ``RAJA::kernel`` loop execution template and execution policies
   * ``RAJA::View`` multi-dimensional data access
   * ``RAJA:make_offset_layout`` method to create an offset Layout

-The examples in this section apply a five-point stencil to the interior cells of a two-dimensional lattice and stores a resulting sum in a second lattice of equal size.
+The examples in this section apply a five-point stencil to the interior cells of a two-dimensional lattice and store a resulting sum in a second lattice of equal size.
 The five-point stencil associated with a lattice cell accumulates the value in the cell and each of its four neighbors.
 We use ``RAJA::View`` and ``RAJA::OffsetLayout`` constructs to simplify